openhab/openhab-docs/_addons_bindings/zwave/doc/inovelli/lzw30sn_0_0.md

 Byte 3 = Duration.

 Byte 4 = Effect.
-Sets the effect: 0 = Off, 1 = Solid, 2 = Fast Blink, 3 = Slow Blink, 4 = PulseThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+Sets the effect: 0 = Off, 1 = Solid, 2 = Fast Blink, 3 = Slow Blink, 4 = Pulse

+Addition:  To get the final code for the desired color/effect/duration, use this calculator:  https://nathanfiscus.github.io/inovelli-notification-calc/This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 Values in the range 0 to 83823359 may be set.

 The manufacturer defined default value is ```0```.